metadevpro/cal/cal.md

 3. `POST /resourceName`

-Creates an specific resource.
-Resource compliant message is sent encoded on body.
+Creates a specific resource.
+Resource-compliant message is sent encoded on body.

 Server can return: